cmouse/ip-sla-responder/README.md

 3. Usage
 4. TODO

+Please visit http://cmouse.github.com/ip-sla-responder/ for latest information.

 About
 -----

 This program is intended for Cisco IP-SLA and Juniper PRM measurements.
 You can configure it to listen on any ethernet interface, and it'll reply to you.
 It expects all packets to be 802.1q encapsulated, and it works best if you do not configure any vlans into your system.
 IP and MAC address can be freely chosen, and do not need to be configured on your system.

 Installation
 ------------